Choosing between Bombora and Demandbase for your B2B go-to-market strategy comes down to five questions:

 Source: Bombora

 Demandbase provides the most complete ABM execution platform of the three.
 Demandbase One spans marketing (account identification, web personalization, orchestration, analytics), advertising (native B2B DSP), sales intelligence (prescriptive dashboards, buying group mapping), and data (firmographics, technographics, contact data, intent).
-The platform cannot be split into separate Marketing-only or Sales-only purchases, though Advertising and Data can be bought standalone.
+The platform's modules can be purchased separately or bundled.

 Source: Demandbase